 The female lead in “The Long Riders” is Pamela Reed as “Belle Shirley,” a prostitute favored by David Carradine and whose real-life counterpart would become an Old West legend under her married name: Belle Starr (she begins the film unmarried but when David catches up to her in Texas she’s tied the knot with “Sam Starr”).
 Reed plays her eclectic character with offhand insouciance that masks both toughness and a degree of boredom with everyday life.
 Reed has also been in “Kindergarten Cop” and was Dennis Quaid’s wife in “The Right Stuff.”

-“The Long Riders”` was the 45th ranked film at the U.S. box office in 1980 with $15.7 million in ticket sales, according to Box Office Mojo.
+“The Long Riders” was the 45th ranked film at the U.S. box office in 1980 with $15.7 million in ticket sales, according to Box Office Mojo.
 The No. 1 film was “Star Wars: Episode V – The Empire Strikes Back” with $209.3 million.
-After the “Star Wars” film, my favorite comedy of the year surely was “Airplane!” at No. 4 with $83.4 million (and don’t’ call me Shirley!).
+After the “Star Wars” film, my favorite film of the year surely was the slapstick comedy “Airplane!” at No. 4 with $83.4 million (and don’t’ call me Shirley!).
 Here are some films from 1980 that I have reviewed:

-- “Battle Creek Brawl” (not good, but watchable with Jackie Chan) – click here for my review
+- “The Final Countdown” (OK) – click here for my review

 - “The Hollywood Knights” (excellent comedy) – click here for my review

-- “Prom Night” (Jamie Lee Curtis; what else needs to be said?) – click here for my review
+- “Prom Night” (Jamie Lee horror) – click here for my review

-- “Terror Train” (another with Jamie Lee) – click here for my review
+- “Rough Cut” (nice Burt) – click here for my review

-- “The Final Countdown” (a time-travel WWI film) – click here for my review
+- “Terror Train” (Jamie Lee horror) – click here for my review

 Assorted cast and film notes (via IMDb.com):